alexchilton/CAS_AML_Final_Project/Documentation/Final_report.md

 ## 2. Infrastructure and development environment

+<div style="text-align: justify;">

 **Core framework**: We used PyTorch as the primary deep learning framework, with PyTorch Geometric providing specialized graph neural network operations for protein graph processing.
 A Linux-based environment was required due to dependencies on external tools used by DSSP [[1]](#ref1) and Graphein [[2]](#ref2).
 For implementation, we leveraged Google Colab [[3]](#ref3) with GPU acceleration (Tesla T4, 15GB memory) and UBELIX [[4]](#ref4) for processing datasets across multiple nodes.
 We used different Python versions for different implementation phases: Python 3.9 for preprocessing and Python 3.11 or later for all other implementations, with required libraries detailed in requirements.txt.

 **Experiment tracking**: we used Weights & Biases [[5]](#ref5) integration for experiment logging and visualization, tracking training metrics, loss components, and model performance across different architectural approaches.

 **Data and Model Distribution**: We made the trained best model and associated metadata publicly available via Hugging Face [[6]](#ref6) to ensure reproducibility and facilitate further research.

-<div style="text-align: justify;">

-(to be completed yet)

 </div>